idaholab/moose/modules/optimization/doc/content/examples/force_bc_inversion.md

 First, [Distributions] for each of the two stochastic boundary conditions are defined.

-!listing test/tests/formfunction/objective_gradient_minimize/function_load/master.i block=FormFunction
+!listing test/tests/optimizationreporter/objective_gradient_minimize/function_load/master.i block=OptimizationReporter

 Second, a [MonteCarloSampler](/MonteCarloSampler.md) is defined that utilizes the two distributions and creates the Monte Carlo samples.

-!listing test/tests/formfunction/objective_gradient_minimize/function_load/master.i block=FormFunction
+!listing test/tests/optimizationreporter/objective_gradient_minimize/function_load/master.i block=OptimizationReporter

 Notice, that this sampler only executes on "initial", which means that the random numbers are created once during the initial setup of the problem and not changed again during the simulation.